 Work with your Thesis Director and two Readers in order to write a thesis prospectus following the guidelines posted under each of the four concentrations:

-Those students whose prospectuses are approved will be registered by the Graduate Coordinator for English 5950 (Thesis Writing) for the following semester, usually the last Spring semester for the two-year program.
+Those students whose prospectuses are approved will be registered by the Graduate Coordinator for English 5950 (Thesis Writing) for the following semester after the above process has been completed.
+This usually occurs the last Spring semester for a student completing a traditional two-year program.

 Note: The MA candidate must register for English 5950 when he or she begins writing the thesis.
 If the thesis is not complete by the end of the semester, the student will receive a "DC" (Deferred Credit) and continue work on the thesis until its completion.
 The candidate registers for English 5950 only once.